 Evidence is your best friend after an accident.
 Use your phone to take plenty of photos and videos of the scene from multiple angles.
 Capture the damage to both vehicles, their positions on the road, any relevant traffic signs or signals, and skid marks.
 If you have visible injuries, document those as well.
 If there were any witnesses, ask for their names and contact information.
 An independent account of what happened can be incredibly valuable.
 The police will create an official report, but don’t worry if you think it contains errors.
 You can challenge a police report with witness statements or footage from nearby security cameras.
 As soon as you can, write down everything you remember about the accident while the details are still fresh in your mind.

-Filing Your Claim and Understanding Liability
+How to File Your Claim and Prove Liability

 A “failure to yield” violation occurs when a driver doesn’t give the right-of-way to another vehicle or pedestrian, causing a crash.
 Proving the other driver failed to yield is key to establishing liability for your claim.
 After the accident, you will need to file a claim with the at-fault driver’s insurance company to seek compensation for your vehicle damage and any injuries.
 Missouri follows a pure comparative fault rule.
 This means that if you are found partially at fault for the accident, your compensation can be reduced by your percentage of fault.
 For example, if you are found 10% at fault, your settlement would be reduced by 10%.
 This is why gathering strong evidence is so important—it helps build a clear case showing the other driver was responsible for your personal injury.

-When to Call a Personal Injury Attorney
+When Should You Call a Personal Injury Attorney?

 If you were injured in an accident because another driver failed to yield, it’s a good idea to speak with a personal injury lawyer.
 Insurance companies often try to settle claims for the lowest amount possible, but an experienced attorney can help you understand your rights and fight for the full compensation you deserve.
 This includes money for medical bills, lost wages, property damage, and pain and suffering.
 An attorney can manage all communication with the insurance adjusters, investigate the accident thoroughly, and represent your best interests.
 This allows you to focus on your recovery without the added stress of legal complexities.
 If you’re unsure about your next steps, you can contact our office for guidance on your specific situation.

-Tips for Becoming a More Defensive Driver
+How to Become a More Defensive Driver

 While you can’t control other drivers, you can take steps to protect yourself on the road.
 Understanding and practicing yielding rules is one of the best ways to prevent accidents.
 Always approach intersections with caution, even if you have the right-of-way.
 Scan the road ahead and be aware of other vehicles, pedestrians, and cyclists.
 Never assume another driver sees you or will follow traffic laws.
 Be especially careful when making left turns, as these are common scenarios for failure to yield accidents.
 By staying alert and driving defensively, you can significantly reduce your risk of being involved in a collision.
 It’s about anticipating potential hazards and giving yourself enough time and space to react safely.